PagerDuty/incident-response-docs/docs/index.md

 * [Deputy Training](training/deputy.md) - _How to be a deputy and back up the Incident Commander._
 * [Scribe Training](training/scribe.md) - _A guide to scribing._
 * [Subject Matter Expert Training](training/subject_matter_expert.md) - _A guide on responsibilities and behavior for all participants in a major incident._
+* [Customer Liaison Training](training/customer_liaison.md) - _A guide on how to act as our public representative during an incident._
 * [Glossary of Incident Response Terms](training/glossary.md) - _A collection of terms that you may hear being used, along with their definition._

 ## Additional Reading